curbmap/OpenLocationCode-swift/README.md

 ```
 OpenLocationCode.decode(code: String)
 ```
+** As of 0.5.5** 10/27/2018

+No longer throws when exceeding maximum code length.
+Code lengths are strictly limited to less than 15 characters though.
+Basically performs a truncation of the string or reduction of requested code length for encoding.

 ** As of 0.5.3** 10/18/2018

 Code is now strictly enforced to be less than or equal to 15 characters.